dr-schlange/nallely-midi/docs/develop-neuron.md

 nallely run -i my_script.py
 ```

 Running the script using the runner introduces automatically the cleanup logic and blocking logic to avoid to finish the main thread while reaching the end of the script.
-Don't forget that the execution model is purely asynchroneous, thus, none of the creation of the LFO, the PitchShifter, patching and setting values are non-blocking.
+Don't forget that the execution model is purely asynchroneous, thus, all actions as the creation of the LFO, the PitchShifter, patching and setting values are non-blocking.

 ## Going further, having more complex behaviors with your neuron